brunobritodev/JPProject.IdentityServer4.AdminUI/README.md

 Archived project.
 If you are looking for an api and management ecosystem.
 You can try [SSO](https://github.com/brunohbrito/JPProject.IdentityServer4.SSO) which are properly working.
-Or try [Skorubo Version](IdentityServer4.Admin), he is working at the project and keeping it up-to-date!
+Or try [Skoruba Version](https://github.com/skoruba/IdentityServer4.Admin), he is working at the project and keeping it up-to-date!

 ----------